Introduction :

 What is graphics.h :

-Graphics.h is a simple and easy-to-learn header file used in C or C++ programming language to create graphical applications.
-In graphics.h library, there are set of functions that allow us to draw lines, circles, rectangles, and more shapes.
-Graphics.h is a specific library for the Turbo C++ compiler and may not be available in other C or C++ compilers.
+The graphics.h is a simple and easy to learn header file used in C or C++ programming language to create graphical applications.
+In graphics.h library, you can see the various functions that allow you to draw lines, circles, rectangles and more shapes.
+The graphics.h is a specific library for the Turbo C++ compiler.
+It may not be available in other C or C++ compilers.

 Step-by-step guide for use graphics.h in Turbo C++ :

-After that select “Save as” for save the new file with name like “graphicpac.c”.
+After that, select “Save as” for save the new file with a name like “graphicpac.c”.

-Then check “Graphics library” in the list of libraries and click “OK” to close the “Linker” window.
+Then check “Graphics” in the list of libraries and click “OK” to close the “Linker” window.

 Now, you can use the graphics.h header file in your program by including it at the beginning of your source code.
 After that, type the following line of code in the beginning of your code.